 Across the country, public media producers and stations are seeking out stories of service and issues that affect active and retired service members and their families.
 Some examples include:

-• The GI Film Festival San Diego, a multi-day showcase of films for, by, and about military and veteran experiences, is held each May in San Diego, organized by public media station KPBS in partnership with Film Consortium San Diego.
+- The GI Film Festival San Diego, a multi-day showcase of films for, by, and about military and veteran experiences, is held each May in San Diego, organized by public media station KPBS in partnership with Film Consortium San Diego.
+The festival features documentaries, shorts, narratives, and feature-length films, highlighting the struggles, triumphs, and experiences of service members and veterans.
+Veterans can submit their own films or documentaries related to military experiences, share their stories during post-screening discussions, and attend workshops and networking events.